California Break Laws

 Which Employees Are Entitled to a Meal Break?

-In California, meal breaks are typically unpaid.
-That is why some employees and employers agree to waive the meal break when someone works a short hour shift or less than six hours.
+In California, meal periods are typically unpaid.
+That is why some employees and employers agree to waive the California meal break when someone works a short hour shift or less than six hours.

 However, in order for a meal break to be unpaid, the employee must be relieved of all of his/her duties to the business.
-This means that if an employee is asked to do anything for the employer during the meal break, the break must be a paid break.
+This means that if an employee is asked to do anything for the employer during the meal period, that must be a paid meal period.
+Also, if the nature of the work prevents an employee from taking a break from work duties, employers may provide an on-duty meal period.
+In addition, an employee must agree to an on-duty meal period.

 Although workers in California are protected by a long list of employees’ rights, laws, and regulations, many are not aware of them.
 However, employers often ignore these regulations and deny employees their rights, which can also result in unpaid wages.
 If you think your employee rights have been violated or your employer has broken California laws for breaks, talk to a local attorney experienced with the San Diego employment law.